-Significant items approved/discussed by Governance Committee 2018/19

 Business Continuity

 Conflicts of Interest

 Derbyshire CCGs' Improvement Plan

 Emergency Planning

 Equality Delivery System 2

 Equality Objectives

 Estates and Facilities

 European Union Exit

 Freedom of Information Requests

 Health and Safety

 Human Resources

 Information Governance

 Organisational Development

-Significant items approved/discussed by Governance Committee 2018/19

 Procurement

 Research Governance

 Risk Management

 Serious Incidents (non-clinical)

 Workforce Race Equality Standard

 The quorum necessary for the transaction of business is four members, to include either two Governing Body Lay Members, one clinical representative and one executive lead; or two clinical representatives, one Governing Body Lay Member and one executive lead.
-The meetings were not all quorate, therefore it was agreed that members present would agree in principle to any decisions, with a caveat that agreement be sought from the missing members outside of the meeting.
+If the meeting was not fully quorate, members present agreed in principle to any decisions, with a caveat that agreement be sought from the missing members outside of the meeting.
+Confirmation that these items were agreed with the missing members were included as a post-meeting note within the minutes of the meeting and then ratified at the next meeting.